0 Views

 "Don't worry now, Daddy will be back.", he said with hesitation.

-"Now, where your father is?"
+"Now, where is your father?"

-"What could that be?", asked the stranger.
 We waited for some more time there but nothing happened.

-"Is daddy coming back?", I asked.
+"Is Daddy coming back?", I asked.

 I shook my head no.